fredhutchio/inkscape-tutorial/README.md

 * You can add bitmap images.

 ## Making paths
-* To make a simple line, click and drag with left, release, then click right.
+* To make a simple line, click left to set a start point, then click left again to set the end point.
+You can continue to add segments to your path by left clicking, then click right to end.
+* To make a closed path, just make your last click at the start point.
-* To make a Bezier curve, click and drag with left, release, then move mouse and click right to finalize line.
+* To make a Bezier curve, click and drag with left, release when you have the length right, then move the mouse and click left to finalize line.
+As before, you can continue adding segments to your path until you click right.
 * To make a more complex curve, you can use the pencil tool with simplification.
 * To make an area, bound it with objects and then use the paint dump tool.
 * Tracing a bitmap is a great way to cheat!